jmichealson/dome9-compliance-findings-to-slack/README.md

 --action-name Publish \
 --topic-arn <SNS Topic ARN>
 ```
+> Note: AWS Account 634729597623 is the Dome9 production account.

 #### 6. Create the mappings between the two services
+Now that the SNS Topic and Lambda Function are created you can map the two services together.
+The SNS topic will invoke the Lambda function when a new message arrives.
 ```bash
 # Provide SNS Topic ARN
 aws lambda add-permission \